 But these signs do not mean that you cannot quit smoking.

-Author: Healthwise Staff Medical Review: Adam Husney, MD - Family Medicine Kathleen Romito, MD - Family Medicine Michael F. Bierer, MD - Internal Medicine
+Author: Healthwise Staff Medical Review: Adam Husney MD - Family Medicine Kathleen Romito MD - Family Medicine Michael F. Bierer MD - Internal Medicine, Addiction Medicine